zadok8216/CampusUeaEnd/README.md

-# Equipe3_campusUEA
+# App_campusUEA

-## Descrição do trabalho
+## App description
-App para cadastro do campus da UEA com sua respectiva localização.
+App for registering the UEA campus with its respective location.